Bowtie-free graphs have a Ramsey lift: Structure of bowtie-free graphs

 The structure of bowtie-free graphs is captured by means of the following three lemmas:

-\begin{lem} Every bowtie-free graph $G$ is a subgraph of some good graph $G'$. \end{lem} \begin{proof} Graph $G$ can be extended in the following way: \begin{enumerate} \item[1.]
-For every vertex $v$ not contained in a triangle add new copy of $C_2$ and identify vertex $v$ with one of vertices of $C_2$. \item[2.]
-For every triangle $v_1,v_2,v_3$ that is not part of a chimney nor $K_4$ add a new vertex $v_4$ and triangle $v_1,v_2,v_4$ turning the original triangle into $C_2$. \end{enumerate} It is easy to see that step $1.$ can not introduce new bowtie.
+\begin{lem} Every bowtie-free graph $G$ is an induced subgraph of some good bowtie-free graph $G'$. \end{lem} \begin{proof} Every bowtie-free graph $G$ can be extended in the following way: \begin{enumerate} \item[1.]
+For every vertex $v$ not contained in a triangle add a new induced copy of $Ch_2$ and identify vertex $v$ with one of vertices of $Ch_2$. \item[2.]
+For every triangle $v_1,v_2,v_3$ that is not part of a 2-chimney nor $K_4$ add a new vertex $v_4$ and triangle $v_1,v_2,v_4$ turning the original triangle into $Ch_2$. \end{enumerate} It is easy to see that step $1.$ can not introduce new bowtie.

-Assume that step $2.$ introduced a new bowtie.
-We can assume that $v_1$ is the unique vertex of degree 4 of this new bowtie and consequently there is another triangle on vertex $v_1$ in $G$.
-Because $G$ is bowtie-free, this triangle must share a common edge with triangle $v_1,v_2,v_3$ and therefore $v_1,v_2,v_3$ is already part of $K_4$ or a chimney in original graph $G$.
+Assume, to the contrary, that step $2.$ introduced a new bowtie.
+Further assume that $v_1$ is the unique vertex of degree 4 of this new bowtie and consequently there is another triangle on vertex $v_1$ in $G$.
+Because $G$ is bowtie-free, this triangle must share a common edge with triangle $v_1,v_2,v_3$ and therefore triangle $v_1,v_2,v_3$ is already part of $K_4$ or a 2-chimney in the original graph $G$.
 A contradiction. \end{proof}

-For a good graph $G=(V,E)$ we split its edge set into two types: $E_0 = E_0(G)$ consisting of all edges in triangles and $E_1 = E_1(G)$ consisting of all remaining edges.
+For a bowtie-free graph $G=(V,E)$ we split its edge set into two types: $E_0 = E_0(G)$ consisting of all edges in triangles and $E_1 = E_1(G)$ consisting of all remaining edges.
 We also speak about {\em edges of type $0$} and {\em edges of type $1$}.
+Put also $G_0=(V,E_0)$.

-\begin{lem} For every good graph $G=(V,E)$ the graph $G_0=(V,E_0)$ is a disjoint union of copies of chimneys and $K_4$. \end{lem}
+\begin{lem} For every good bowtie-free graph $G=(V,E)$ the graph $G_0$ is a disjoint union of induced copies of chimneys and $K_4$.

-\begin{proof} This follows directly from a fact that $C_n$, $n\geq 2$, and $K_4$ is a complete listing of bowtie-free graphs with every edge in a triangle. \end{proof}
+Conversely let $G=(V,E)$ be a graph with every vertex contained either in an induced copy of chimney $Ch_n$, $n\geq 2$, or a copy of the complete graph $K_4$.
+If graph $G_0=(V,E_0)$ is a disjoint union of induced copies of chimneys and $K_4$ and the remaining edges of $G$ (i.e. edges in $E_1$) do not form a triangle, then $G$ is a good bowtie-free graph. \end{lem}

-\begin{lem} Let $G$ be a graph with every vertex contained either in a copy of chimney or a copy of the complete graph $K_4$.
-If graph $G_0=(V,E_0)$ is as described in Lemma~\ref{lem:chimneys} and the remaining edges of $G$ (i.e. edges in $E_1$) do not close any new triangle, then $G$ is a bowtie-free graph. \end{lem} \begin{proof} A bowtie in $G$ must be a bowtie in $G_0$ and $G_0$ is a bowtie-free by an assumption of the lemma. \end{proof}
+\begin{proof} First part of the statement follows directly from the fact that $Ch_n$, $n\geq 1$, and $K_4$ are the only connected bowtie-free graphs with every vertex and edge in a triangle.

-It follows that bowtie-free graphs are made of chimneys and $K_4$'s (forming the edge set $E_0$) and a triangle free graph (with the edge set $E_1$).
+The second part of the statement follows from the fact that a bowtie in $G$ must be a bowtie in $G_0$ and $G_0$ is a bowtie-free by the assumption. \end{proof}